-These allergens can be something we‘ve swallowed, inhaled, touched or something injected via a needle or an insect sting.
+These allergens can be swallowed, inhaled, touched or injected via a needle or an insect sting.
 Food allergies develop after exposure to a food, usually a protein, that the body thinks is harmful.

-After the first exposure, the immune system responds by creating specific proteins that circulate in the bloodstream to help remove substances or organisms, such as bacteria or viruses, that have invaded the body.
+After the first exposure, the immune system responds by creating specific proteins that circulate in the bloodstream.
+These antibodies help remove substances or organisms, such as bacteria or viruses, that have invaded the body.
 These are called antibodies, and the IgE antibody is one of five different classes of antibody made by the immune system.

 However, some animals also experience a late phase reaction.
-The tissues in which mast cells have released their chemicals may become hot, tender, red and swollen for several hours – this is inflammation.
+The tissues in which mast cells have released their chemicals may become hot, tender, red and swollen for several hours.
+This is called inflammation.

-True food allergies are estimated to affect less than two percent of adults, four to eight percent of young children and infants, and far fewer than ten percent of dogs.
+True food allergies are estimated to affect less than 2% of adults, 4-8% of young children and infants, and far fewer than 10% of dogs.

-True food allergies are rare so why are so many dogs having these symptoms.
+True food allergies are rare so why are so many dogs having these symptoms?
 If it’s not an allergy, then what is it?
-(Could it be leaky gut?
-Find out if your dog has leaky gut.
-Click here)

 Food Intolerance And Sensitivity